3sidedcube/sprintzero-template-android-client/README.md

 - Go to the Sentry console and sign in with the 3 Sided Cube Google account.
 - Click on `Create Project` to create a new Sentry project.
 - Ensure you are creating an Android project and select to setup your own alerts later.
-- Once created, select `Manual` in the tabs and copy the value `io.sentry.dsn`.
-You will need this for later.
+- Once created, select `Manual` in the tabs and copy the value for `io.sentry.dsn`.
+You will need this to connect to Sentry later.

 ```xml
 <meta-data android:name="io.sentry.dsn" android:value="https://85b539e94acafada13bf8d86ed2ca1da@o4506592770588672.ingest.sentry.io/4506593210007552" />